faster-cpython/ideas/pystats_docs.md

 ## Execution counts

-This is the counts of how many times each Tier 1 instruction is executed.
+This is the count of how many times each Tier 1 instruction is executed.

 The "miss ratio" column shows the percentage of times the instruction executed that it deoptimized.